LTT-Gatech/CarCareAndroid/README.md

 * Added a trip filter to the Dynamic Statistics page to view data from specific previous trips
 * Added date reminders that trigger an alert when the current date is after the date specified in the reminder
 * Added value reminders that trigger an alert when the application receives a value for a specified type of data that sastisfies the  comparison specified in the reminder
-* Added the ability to archive reminders, allowing for deactivation and history of reminders.
+* Added the ability to archive reminders, allowing for deactivation and history of reminders

 ### Bug fixes made since last release
-* Fixed app crash when vehicles database was queried but no vehicles were present.
+* Fixed app crash when vehicles database was queried but no vehicles were present

 ### Known bugs and defects
-* Diagnostic code viewing is not implemented.
+* Diagnostic code viewing is not implemented
-* Miles per gallon viewing is not implemented.
+* Miles per gallon viewing is not implemente

 ## Install guide
 ### Pre-requisites